genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

 By default, the `otel.service.name` property is set to the Genesis process name.

-### Example

-The simple example below enables you to export traces to [Zipkin](https://zipkin.io/), then you could specify the below "JVM_OPTIONS".
+To use the Genesis tracing module, you must make a 'JVM_OPTIONS' entry in your application's [system-definition file](../../../server/configuring-runtime/system-definitions/) to add the Java agent.
+The simple example below enables you to export traces to [Zipkin](https://zipkin.io/):
-Note that **metrics exporting has been disabled**, because, by default, the agent will try and export metrics that can pollute the logs.

 ```kotlin
 item(